-$$z_0 = 0.15$$ x canopy height
+$$z_0 = 0.15 \text{ x canopy height}$$

-Use SMARTFlux GPS Coordinates (mandatory): Uses GPS location from SmartFlux System for the station location.
+Use SmartFlux GPS Coordinates (mandatory): Uses GPS location from the SmartFlux System or SmartFlux 2 System for the station location.

-Note: If you are testing the SmartFlux System in a building, the GPS signals may be too weak for the system to find the location, and the software will not show a location.
+Note: If you are testing the SmartFlux System or SmartFlux 2 System in a building, the GPS signals may be too weak for the system to find the location, and the software will not show a location.
 The system will get this information whenever it gets adequate GPS signals.

-GPS format (WGS84): Latitude and longitude coordinates are automatically detected by the SmartFlux System or they can be entered manually.
+GPS format (WGS84): Latitude and longitude coordinates are automatically detected by the SmartFlux System or SmartFlux 2 System or they can be entered manually.

 Format Description Example

 DDD MM SS.SSS Degrees, minutes and seconds with North, 12°20'44'' N,

 South, East, or West suffix 98°45'55'' W

 DDD MM.MMM Degrees and decimal minutes with North, 12°20.736' N,

 South, East, or West suffix 98°45.924' W

-Decimal Degrees Decimal degrees with negative numbers for 12.
-3456, -
+Decimal Degrees Decimal degrees with negative numbers for 12.3456, -98.7654

-South and West 98.7654
+South and West